 Post-Brexit, UK drivers will be required to register their commercial trailers weighing over 750kg and non-commercial trailers weighing more than 3,500kg before they can be towed in most EU and EEA countries.

-Motorists can also voluntarily register non-commercial trailers that weigh more than 750kg, but there’s no legal requirement to do this.
+Motorists can also voluntarily register non-commercial trailers that weigh more than 750kg, but there’s no legal requirement to do so.

-The Department for Transport (DfT) says British expats living in European countries should exchange their UK driving licence for a local EU licence before Britain leaves Europe.
+The Department for Transport (DfT) says British expats living in European countries should exchange their UK driving licence for a local EU licence before the end of the transition period.

-Current rules allow UK driving licences to be easily swapped for European ones, but this looks set to change post-Brexit.
+Current rules allow UK driving licences to be easily swapped for European equivalents, but this looks set to change post-Brexit.

 British expats might even be required to take a driving test in their country of residence if they don’t exchange their licence before the rules change.